launchdarkly/gatsby-plugin-launchdarkly/README.md

 This plugin uses [LaunchDarkly's client-side JavaScript SDK](https://docs.launchdarkly.com/docs/js-sdk-reference).
 The SDK requires a **client-side ID** which you can retreive from your [LaunchDarkly Project settings page](https://app.launchdarkly.com/settings/projects).
-This **client-side ID** needs to be stored in an [Gatsby environment variable](https://www.gatsbyjs.org/docs/environment-variables/).
+This **client-side ID** needs to be stored in a [Gatsby environment variable](https://www.gatsbyjs.org/docs/environment-variables/).
 In your `.env.development` or `.env.production` add the following environment variables:

 ```